dojo/routing/README.md

 ### Widget Routing

-Widgets are a fundamental concept for any Dojo 2 application and as such Dojo 2 Routing provides collection of components that integrate directly with existing widgets within an application.
+Widgets are a fundamental concept for any Dojo 2 application and as such Dojo 2 Routing provides a collection of components that integrate directly with existing widgets within an application.

 These components enable widgets to be registered against a route _without_ requiring any knowledge of the `Router` or `Routes`.

 #### Outlets

-The primary concept for the routing integration is an `outlet`, this is a unique identifier associated with registered application route.
-Dojo 2 Widgets can then be configured with these outlet identifiers using the `Outlet` higher order component. `Outlet` returns a "new" Widget that can be used like any other widget within a `render` method e.g. `w(MyFooOutlet, { })`.
+The primary concept for the routing integration is an `outlet`, a unique identifier associated with the registered application route.
+Dojo 2 Widgets can then be configured with these outlet identifiers using the `Outlet` higher order component. `Outlet` returns a "new" Widget that can be used like any other widget within a `render` method, e.g. `w(MyFooOutlet, { })`.

-Properties can be passed to an `Outlet` widget, in the same way as if the original widget was being used, however all properties are made optional in order to allow the properties to be injected using the [mapParams](#mapParams) function described below.
+Properties can be passed to an `Outlet` widget in the same way as if the original widget was being used.
+However, all properties are made optional to allow the properties to be injected using the [mapParams](#mapParams) function described below.

 The number of widgets that can be mapped to a single outlet identifier is not restricted.
-All the configured widgets for a single outlet will be rendered when the route associated to the outlet is matched by the `router` and they are part of the current widget hierarchy.
+All configured widgets for a single outlet will be rendered when the route associated to the outlet is matched by the `router` and the `outlet`s are part of the current widget hierarchy.

-The following example configures a stateless widget with an outlet called `foo`, the resulting `FooOutlet` can be used in a widgets `render` in the same way as any other Dojo 2 Widget.
+The following example configures a stateless widget with an outlet called `foo`.
+The resulting `FooOutlet` can be used in a widgets `render` in the same way as any other Dojo 2 Widget.

 ```ts
 import { Outlet } from '@dojo/routing/Outlet';